Louisa Street, Everton. 16 October 1940. © Merseyside Police

 As part of our exhibition Blitzed: Liverpool Lives we are gathering responses to the images and first-hand experiences featured in the exhibition.
 Jean Phillips kindly contacted us via our Facebook page with information about her family in response to this photograph of Louisa Street, Everton.
 I have added this poignant information to the exhibition alongside the museum label.

 Margaret Lea.
 Courtesy of Jean Phillips

-You can leave your responses in the comments book in the exhibition, share via Museum of Liverpool social media or come along to one of our workshops.
+You can leave your responses in the comments book in the exhibition, or share them via Museum of Liverpool social media.
 Selected responses will be displayed in the exhibition.

 At least eight people were killed when two air raid shelters were destroyed in Louisa Street, 16 October 1940.
 The human tragedy of the war is laid bare by the abandoned ladies' shoe on top of the rubble of the shelter.
 It is further etched on the faces of the workers and residents.